 White completes £50m switch to Arsenal from Brighton as Arteta recruitment drive gathers pace

+Arsenal complete £50m White transfer from Brighton as Arteta recruitment drive gathers pace

 Ben White has completed his £50 million switch to Arsenal from Brighton as Mikel Arteta's recruitment drive at Emirates Stadium begins to gather pace.